ON A MISSION

 It is good business to go beyond profits

 Companies that pursue purpose as well as profits outperform their counterparts by 12 times over a 10-year period.
-During the Pandemic, studies showed they have outperformed their competitors.
+During the Pandemic, research carried out by Black Rock on resilience showed that they have outperformed their competitors.
 Companies in the top quartile for gender diversity are 15% more likely to have financial returns above their respective national industry medians.

 The impact of COVID-19 and recent calls for racial equity around the world are propelling the nascent discipline of sustainable finance to new heights, as ESG (environment and social governance) practices become a must-have rather than a nice-to-have for corporations to attract investors' dollars.
 Morningstar Direct, an investment analysis platform, found that more than $12.2 billion flowed into ESG-related retail funds in the first four months of 2020, more than double what went into these funds over the same time period last year.